 Add a nice slice of mortadella to each boat.

-Add the grated Emmental cheese.
+Add the shredded emmental cheese.

-Now drizzle with some oil.
+Now drizzle with a bit of oil.

 Scent with some oregano.